CSCfi/csc-user-guide/docs/cloud/rahti2/storage/volume-snapshot.md

 ## Volume snapshot provisioning

-Rahti2 offers two methods for provisioning snapshots in Rahti2: through web interface and by using the CLI.
+Rahti2 offers two methods for provisioning snapshots: through web interface and by using the CLI.

-# Prerequisites
+### Prerequisites

 - An active project in Rahti2
 - Ensure no pods are using persistent volume claim (PVC) that you want to take a snapshot of.

-# Procedure
+### Procedure

 1. Create a deployment
 2. Create a PVC